New to DXing? Wonder what it is? This guide will tell you all there is to know about the hobby, focusing on DXing the FM radio band.

 Unintentional new logs over local signals: You may find after DXing strong Es and Tr openings that distant stations will overpower local frequencies without any effort made on your part.
 For example, during an Es opening on 5/29/08, I received 99.1 KMAG Ft.
 Smith, AR at 992 miles, over local 99.1 WLZL Annapolis MD, which at the time had a Spanish format.
 KMAG broadcasted country, so I knew immediately I wasn’t listening to WLZL upon tuning.
 As seen in my DX log, most distant stations logged over locals were received ‘by accident.’
 This is why it is imperative to not skip by local stations while doing DX dial scans.
 You never know when a far-away signal may overpower a local station.

-Phase box: I am personally not too familiar with this method, but DXFM.com has a great explanation of the phase box, which, if used correctly with two antennas, allows you to null out a local signal and DX as if the local signal didn’t exist, making distant reception on the same frequency easy.
+Phase box: I am personally not too familiar with this method, but a phase box, if used correctly with two antennas, allows you to null out a local signal and DX as if the local signal didn’t exist, making distant reception on the same frequency easy.

 As you can see, DXing is a highly-involved hobby involving receiving distant radio signals.
 Some DXers branch out to the amateur radio, TV and AM Radio bands, where DX is also just as commonly seen as with FM.
 Please contact me if you have any questions about DXing.